datreeio/datree/README.md

 Datree scans Kubernetes resources against a centrally managed policy, and blocks those that violate your desired policies.

-Datree comes with multiple pre-built policies covering various use-cases, such as workload security, high availability, ArgoCD best practices, NSA hardening guide, and [many more](https://hub.datree.io/built-in-rules).
+Datree comes with over 100 rules covering various use-cases, such as workload security, high availability, ArgoCD best practices, NSA hardening guide, and [many more](https://hub.datree.io/built-in-rules).

 In addition to our built-in rules, you can write [any custom rule you wish](https://hub.datree.io/custom-rules-overview) and then run it against your Kubernetes configurations to check for rule violations.
-The custom rule engine is based on JSON Schema.
+Custom rules can be written in [JSON schema](https://hub.datree.io/custom-rules/custom-rules-overview) or in [Rego](https://hub.datree.io/custom-rules/rego-support).

 ## 🤩 Additional features